 In B2B selling, stories can be used in the complete sales process.
 But depending on which part of the sales process, you have the biggest challenge, you can develop a story around that.

-For most sales professional building rapport and understanding buyer needs is critical part.
-The prospective buyer don’t want to open up to a sales professional.
+For most sales professionals building rapport and understanding buyer needs are crucial.
+The prospective buyer doesn’t want to open up to a sales professional.
 For this a good hook story can be developed to introduce oneself, introduce the company (Called Signature Stories).

-If the story is developed is articulated well, then instant trust gets built and it will make buyer to reveal his part of
+If the story is developed is articulated well, then instant trust gets built and it will make the buyer reveal his part of the

 Finally, the best place to embed the story is during objections and closing of the sales.
 Whenever customer objects, if you have a story to communicate why his objection is not justified, the chances of buying into your idea.
 Giving facts, numbers are important but these if embedded in a story and explained, then it has higher influencing ability.